Change your irrigation clock

 Drip irrigation is the perfect match for your plants, but running drip too many days a week is the biggest mistake most homeowners make.

-How to water grass
+How to water grass with sprinklers

 Get smart about landscape watering